If you have small animals or small children, you’ll want to learn how to get rid of coyotes on your for good.

 Electric fences really won’t keep coyotes out.
 The fence needs to be sturdy and tall enough that they can’t jump out.
 However, electric woven wire MIGHT be effective in keeping coyotes out.

 The only thing I will say other thing I will say about this is that coyotes are diggers.
 They will dig down underneath the fence to get in successfully.

 Many people I have talked to will use certain smells or soak sponges in ammonia or bacon grease that will deter or kill coyotes.
 Soak them and hang them on sticks around your property.

-Also, urine is a great deter-ant if it is wolf or human pee.
+Also, urine is a great deter-ant if it is wolf urine or human pee.

-Finally, you can clean out your vaccuum cleaner.
+Finally, you can clean out your vacuum cleaner.
 The contents (Hair, human smells, other smells on dust and dirt) will scare the coyotes into thinking there is a human around.

 Noises & Lighting